ninrod/rsynced-melpa/melpa/bm-readme.txt

  - The use of overlays for bookmarks was inspired by highline.el by Vinicius Jose Latorre <vinicius(at)cpqd.com.br>.
- - Thanks to Ben Key for XEmacs support.
  - Thanks to Peter Heslin for notifying me on the incompability with lazy-lock.
  - Thanks to Christoph Conrad for adding support for goto line